Pet insurance with dental cover

 What dental work can I claim for on pet insurance?

-You can’t claim for regular preventative treatment like a scale and polish, but you can claim for any other dental treatment you’re covered for under your policy.
+You can’t claim for regular preventative treatment like a scale and polish, but you can claim for any other dental treatment you’re covered for under your plan.

-Your policy documents will say whether dental treatment is covered - and if it’s for accidents only, or for accidents and illnesses.
+Your handbook will say whether dental treatment is covered - and if it’s for accidents only, or for accidents and illnesses.

 Does pet insurance cover tooth removal?